kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 WHERE Description LIKE '%indicator:%';
 ```

+**Detailed Query Explanation:** T-SQL’s joined `UPDATE` syntax lets you pull values from related tables, so the concatenated description can include category and frequency without subqueries.
+**Detailed Results Explanation:** The verification query surfaces indicators whose description now contains the injected text, letting you spot-check the new standardized phrasing.

 ---

 **Task 9:** Populate calculated fields
+**Topic:** MS20761 Module 7 Lesson 2 – Fill derived ratios directly in the table
+**Beginner Explanation:** This update computes loan-to-asset and deposit-to-asset ratios for rows that are still NULL, followed by a query to confirm the math.

 ```sql
 -- Add calculated ratios to banking statistics
 UPDATE bs